bfpc/SamplingRB.jl/README.md

-# CvarRiskParity
+# CVaRRiskParity

-CvarRiskParity is a package designed to calculate long-only CV@R Risk Parity and Risk Budgeting portfolios, given arbitrary simulations of relative losses of each asset.
+CVaRRiskParity is a package designed to calculate long-only CV@R Risk Parity and Risk Budgeting portfolios, given arbitrary simulations of relative losses of each asset.